 Each state’s baby surrender law tends to vary a bit when it comes to the specifics of:

-If you’re thinking of surrendering your baby to a safe haven location, it’s a good idea to first become familiar with the laws in your state.
+If you’re thinking of surrendering your baby to a Safe Haven location, it’s a good idea to first become familiar with the laws in your state.
 Knowing if a baby can be surrendered safely, and by what time, is important.
 A handy list of each state’s baby surrender laws can be found at childwelfare.gov.
-You can also give them a call at 800-394-3366, use their live chat, or send them an email at email@example.com.
+You can also give them a call at 1-800-394-3366, use their live chat, or send them an email at email@example.com.

-Or, because laws can be difficult to understand and you don’t want to accidently take a wrong step, you can call 1-800-ADOPTION to speak with a specialist.
+Or, because laws can be difficult to understand and you don’t want to accidentally take a wrong step, you can call 1-800-ADOPTION to speak with a specialist.

 Can You Get Your Baby Back after Safe Haven?